 Can I book a wedding in the current COVID-19 crisis?

-We are still accepting wedding bookings, but please note that, given the on-going uncertainties about how COVID-19 will progress, we cannot know what the situation will be later this year and in 2021.
+We are still accepting wedding bookings, but please note that, given the on-going uncertainties about how COVID-19 will progress, we cannot know what the situation will be later this year.
 While we will do all we can to make sure the wedding day goes ahead as planned, we are not in control of the situation.
 There may still be a possibility that your wedding may not be able to take place or that it may be subject to restrictions, such as those which are currently in force.

 Is it possible to marry in St Peter's Church, even though we don't live in the village, or have a family connection with Dumbleton?